 They spiced things up when the previous two songs were bland.
 We can’t say that those were bad – because they weren’t – but weren’t as engaging as Death Game Holic ended up being.
 And having Wataru Hatano on board for vocal duty didn’t seem to do any good to the uneventful songs – we mention this because he tends to be the one standing out in almost every group he’s a part of, in this case he didn’t shine.
 Kei Hosogai‘s performances were nothing out of the ordinary, ending up being overshadowed by Masuda (mainly), Ono and Hatano’s vocals.

 “Ensemble Stars!
-Unit Song CD 3rd Series vol.6 UNDEAD” is available for purchase on CDJAPAN for all overseas fans.
+Unit Song CD 3rd Series vol.6 UNDEAD” is available for purchase at CDJAPAN.